IanSanchezBaca/MinesweeperPython/README.md

 # Minesweeper in python

-## Introduction... i guess.
+## Introduction
-I am using pygame because I was too lazy to set up SDL library for c++.
+I am using pygame because I didn't wan't to set up the SDL library for c++.
 Also because I can code this on my Windows pc.

-Thats it.
-Explanation over.

 ## Documentation